 Identity theft protection has become a competitive industry where only the best companies survive.
 While searching for your best option, you may read articles about LifeLock versus Experian and other companies.
 Since you have to sort through a lot of information, you might want to pay attention to what makes LifeLock stand out instead of focusing on what it has in common with other companies.

-LifeLock has at least three features that make it more effective than some of its competitors: stellar customer support, website monitoring and a partnership with Norton Antivirus.
+LifeLock has features that make it more effective than some of its competitors: stellar customer support and website monitoring.

 LifeLock is one of few companies in the industry that offers 24-hour customer support.
 Someone may try to steal your identity at any time of day or night, so you should choose a company that gives you 24-hour access to its services.
 Criminals don’t stop working at night.
 The company protecting you shouldn’t stop either.

 LifeLock does more than monitor your accounts and credit report to find evidence of fraud.
-It also monitors black market websites that hackers use to sell the information to criminals with fewer technical abilities.
-Although not all black market sites are known, LifeLock will monitor the most popular ones.
+It also monitors websites that hackers use to sell the information to criminals with fewer technical abilities.
+Although not all sites are known, LifeLock will monitor the most popular ones.
 The company also extends its reach as it learns about new sites on the dark web.

 LifeLock reviews written by customers show that the company works well for most people.
 LifeLock customers who enjoy the company’s services say that they get peace of mind because they know that professionals are protecting their personal information.
 Satisfied customers also write LifeLock reviews about the company’s outstanding customer services.